gogobook/my-asp-dot-net/ch4.md

 implement all these methods results in a compilation error.
-Note that the TransferTo method uses an IBankAccount interface reference for the destination account.
+**NOTE** that the TransferTo method uses an IBankAccount interface reference for the destination account.
 This illustrates the usefulness of
-interfaces: When implementing and then invoking this method, you don’t need to know anything about what type of object you are transferring money to—all you need to know is that this object implements IBankAccount .
+interfaces: When implementing and then invoking this method, you don’t need to know anything about what type of object you are transferring money to——all you need to know is that this object implements IBankAccount .
 To illustrate ITransferBankAccount , assume that the Planetary Bank of Jupiter also offers a current account.
-Most of the implementation of the CurrentAccount class is identical to implementations of SaverAccount and GoldAccount (again, this is just to keep this example simple—that won’t normally be the case), so in the following code only the differences are highlighted (code file UsingInterfaces/JupiterBank.cs ): public class CurrentAccount: ITransferBankAccount
+Most of the implementation of the CurrentAccount class is identical to implementations of SaverAccount and GoldAccount (again, this is just to keep this example simple——that won’t normally be the case), so in the following code only the differences are highlighted (code file UsingInterfaces/JupiterBank.cs ): public class CurrentAccount: ITransferBankAccount